sbma44/sbma44.github.io/arduino-ring-thing/index.md

 This little device is actually a (very) minor piece of Mapbox history: back in the garage days our growing numbers meant that leadership developed an increasingly bad habit of seizing our very limited conference rooms for ad-hoc calls when other people had booked them.
 In a fit of passive aggressive inspiration, I built these little ring light LED status indicators to dissuade people from doing this right before a meeting was scheduled to start.

 One of these sat atop each room's doorway and would read the room's shared calendar and provide a status indication showing whether it was free for use or had something coming up--and include some clues about how bump-able the meeting might be.
-It is all more or less documented in [this repo](https://github.com/mapbox/conference-room-sign).
+[It is all more or less documented in this repo](https://github.com/mapbox/conference-room-sign).

-As you can imagine, only about 2 other people bothered to learn what the colors meant, the system was ignored, and pretty soon we moved.
+As you might imagine, only about 2 other people bothered to learn what the colors meant, the system was ignored, and pretty soon we moved.
 Oh well!
 I hope the hardware can now go to a good home.

 To show it off and provide a sample implementation, I have coded up an example sketch to set the colors.
 My aim was to make something that could be turned into a useful display for your raspberry pi projects without a ton of customization.
 HTTP calls to set individual LEDs is not _really_ the right way to control a display like this.
 But it should be quite easy to hook up to whatever fun thing you're doing with your Pi.

 ## Steps for playing around with this:

-1. Plug it in
+1. Plug it in, wait for the green animation to appear
 2. Join the "hello legal team" wifi network
-3. Point your browser at `http://192.168.4.1/` -- note that's HTTP, *not* HTTPS
+3. Point your browser at [http://192.168.4.1/](http://192.168.4.1/) -- note that's HTTP, *not* HTTPS
 4. Use the UI to set pixels.
 Fun!(?).
-Look at the network inspector in your browser to see how the thing is being controlled by your browser.
+Look at the browser network inspector to see how the thing is being controlled.

 ## To customize it for your own use: